uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.11.1 : Update now if the Gutenberg block loading animation is stuck.
+* 3.12.1 : Update now if your slideshow stopped working in 3.12.0